-You can also copy several datasets in the same page (and after having resized them) to make the
+You can also copy several datasets in the same page (and after having resized them) to make the assignments.
+Here you can see a page which contains a 1H, 13C and HSQC datasets with an assignment in the molecular structure:

-Follow the menu 'Scripts/Report/Assignments' to export your assignments in journal format.
+Follow the menu 'Tools/Loaded Scripts/Report/Assignments' to export your assignments in journal format.
 Then, a new dialog will appear, to allow you to report the 2D correlations and the chemical shifts or to copy only the report to the clipboard (to paste it to another document) or export it as CSV or HTML file.
 From here you can also order by chemical shift, include 13C and X-nuclei assignments or multiplicity.
 When no chemical shift is included, the correlations get ordered according to the atom number.
 When chemical shifts are included, the correlations get ordered according to the chemical shifts values.